LamaAni/fastapi_client/README.md

 ### Non global configuration

-To define an api client that works only on a specific object, you must enable the api client on the api object before defining the api functions,
+To define an api client that works only on a specific api/router, you must enable the api client on the api object before defining the api functions,

 ```python